ftwr/docker_node/README.md

 Hello world
 We hope this tutorial helped you get up and running a simple Node.js application on Docker.

-#!/bin/bash
+hints:
+# rebuild containers:
+docker-compose up --build
-#first, stop all containers
+# stop all containers:
 docker stop $(docker ps -aq)
 # Delete all containers
 docker rm $(docker ps -a -q)